-Flea Markets in LA
+Flea Markets in Los Angeles

-Best Flea Markets in LA
+Best Flea Markets in Los Angeles

 Last updated:

-The people who frequent these markets are just as interesting and fashionable as the secondhand goodies on offer.
-Shoppers travel from all over the United States to find amazing products and red-carpet-style inspiration at the hottest and best flea markets in LA.
+The people who frequent these markets are just as interesting and fashionable as the second-hand goods on offer.
+Shoppers travel from all over the United States to find amazing products and red-carpet-style inspiration at these markets.

-#1 Flea Markets in LA: Rose Bowl Flea Market
+1. Rose Bowl Flea Market

-The Rose Bowl Flea Market takes place on the second Sunday of every month and truly has something for everyone.
-Whether you’re searching for antiques, collectibles, vintage clothes, and shoes restored furniture, handmade crafts, ceramics and glassware, music, prints, and paintings, you will find everything and more at this behemoth vintage shopping event.
+Taking place on the second Sunday of every month, the Rose Bowl Flea Market truly has something for everyone.
+Whether you’re searching for antiques, collectibles, vintage clothing and footwear, restored furniture, handmade crafts, ceramics and glassware, music, prints or paintings, you will find it all and more at this enormous vintage shopping event.

 Best Flea Markets in LA: View of Rose Bowl flea market